etoile/EtoileFoundation/INSTALL.GNUstep.md

 	ukrun [-q]

-+**Note:** The test suite doesn't test the classes that belong to EtoileThread +and EtoileXML.
-For these, tests are available in their respective +subdirectories but they currently don't use UnitKit.
+**Note:** The test suite doesn't test the classes that belong to EtoileThread and EtoileXML.
+For these, tests are available in their respective subdirectories but they currently don't use UnitKit.

 Trouble